 As children, we may have believed we caused the problems.
 We choose our different roles to survive the best way we know how.

 What role or roles did you assume in your family?
-We can take on different dysfunctional family roles at different times.
+We can take on different dysfunctional roles at different times.

 Six Main Dysfunctional Family Roles: